Easy ways to lose weight

 Memory verse number 3 says simply: “Get more sleep!”

-Some amazing research announced in June 2009 suggests that getting more sleep may help teens lose weight.
+Some amazing research announced in June 2009 found that getting more sleep may help teens lose weight.
 Researchers found that adolescents who slept less also drank more caffeine (for example coffee, cola, tea, chocolate and energy drinks, and other caffeine drinks), and had more hours of screen time (watching television, surfing the internet, playing computer and video games).

 So if this is your lifestyle, change it.
 You should start feeling better as you get more sleep, and it may help you lose weight that you may not lose easily otherwise.
 (One way to look at it is that while you are sleeping you can't be eating!)